Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 We then repeat our computation explicitly in the Hamiltonian reduction originally given in the first authors joint work \cite{BBFLT13} as the product of an N=1 superconformal algebra $\sVir_{N=1}$ generated by $L_n,G_r$ and a free fermion $\mathcal{F}$ generated by $f$, and with two explicit commuting Virasoro actions giving the embedding of

-As in the case $\sl_2,p=1$ the fibration in the limit looks quite natural, namely it corresponds in the limit to the Virasoso algebra contained in $\sVir_{N=1}$, leaving the generators $G_{-3/2}/b$ and the free fermion.
+As in the case $\sl_2,p=1$ the fibration in the limit looks quite natural, namely it corresponds in the limit to the Virasoro algebra contained in $\sVir_{N=1}$, leaving the generators $G_{-3/2}/b$ and the free fermion.
 The zero-fibre is again a respective deformation by $\d+fz^0 $ of the algebra of symplectic fermions.
 Note that in comparison to \cite{CGL20} we work with the Hamiltonian reduction by $e/\kappa-1$ instead of $e-1$, which we feel has better limit behavior.

 \begin{question} The big center construction returns more than vertex algebra modules twisted by an (infinitesimal) automorphism $A_0\in\g$, but rather vertex algebra modules twisted by a $\g$-connection $\d+A(z)$ with $A(z)=\sum_{n\in \Z} A_n z^{-1-n}$, where $\d+A_0z^{-1}$ corresponding to usual twisted modules.
-This more general notion should be compared with the notion of a twisted module in \cite{FBZ04} Section 7 and 9.5 for $\hat{\g}_\kappa\to \V$, but one should work out an explicit definition of a $\d+A(z)$-twisted module and from this a twisted commutator-formula with higher terms.
-Our explicit twisted modules in Section \ref{sec_explicit_p2} and \ref{sec_explicit_p1} as well as a generalized $\Delta$-deformation as in Section \ref{sec_twistedFreeField} should be examples for this notion. \CommentsForMe{General Delta should modify L_-1 accordingly to L_-1+A, and we should write definition of commutator formulas such that this is a solution.
-Is there relation to translation of connection...? }
+Such a theory of twisted modules and intertwiners is certainly to be expected, but to our knowledge not worked out.
+Abstractly, it should be related to \cite{FBZ04} Section 7 and 9.5 for $\hat{\g}_\kappa\to \V$ The modules we obtain in Section \ref{sec_explicit_p2} and~\ref{sec_explicit_p1} as well as a generalized $\Delta$-deformation as in Section \ref{sec_twistedFreeField} should be examples for such a notion.

-Moreover, it should be clarified what the corresponding notion of a $G$-crossed tensor category is, in particular for a quantum group.
-The treatment in \cite{CDGG21} suggests the higher terms can be understood as contributions in higher cohomology and higher categorical strucure, and they might be connected to the derived modular functor in joint work of the second author \cite{LMSS20}. \end{question}
+On the categorical side, it should be clarified what the corresponding notion of a $G$-crossed tensor category is, in particular for a quantum group.
+In the case of regular singularities, one might expect that the additional freedom (different connections with same monodromy) corresponds to higher categorical structure, and possibly connections to higher cohomology, see \cite{CDGG21,LMSS20}. . \end{question}